 Summer Sleepovers and Self-Confidence

 Can Allyson sleep over?
 Can I sleep at Johnny’s house?
 Mom, can I have a friend sleep over?
-My kids are constantly asking me if they can have a sleepover with friends and, during the summer when schedules are less hectic, I usually say yes.
-But what happens when your child desperately wants to have a sleepover with a friend but is scared to have their friend discover they wet the bed?
+Kids often ask if they may have a sleepover with friends and, during the summer when schedules are less hectic, you might say yes.
+But what happens when your child desperately wants to have a sleepover with a friend but is scared to have her friend discover she wets the bed?

-Although children who have problems with bedwetting may want to participate in the fun of a slumber party, they’re oftentimes hesitant to join their friends out of fear and embarrassment.
+Although children who have problems with bedwetting, or nighttime wetting, may want to participate in the fun of a sleepover or slumber party, they’re often hesitant to join their friends out of fear and embarrassment.
 Parents, help your child feel at ease and enjoy the fun of a summer sleepover.

 If your child is apprehensive about sleeping over at a friend’s house, you might want to set up a sleepover at Grandma’s house (or another close relative).
-Make sure Grandma is aware of your child’s bedwetting and is supportive and reassuring.
-This can be a great way to help your child gain confidence and start to feel more comfortable about sleepovers.
+Make sure Grandma is aware of his nighttime wetting and is supportive and reassuring.
+This can be a great way to help him gain confidence and start to feel more comfortable about sleepovers.

 If your child is uncomfortable with the idea of having an accident while at a friend’s house, offer to let the friend sleep over at your house.
 There’s comfort in familiar surroundings and routines.
-Plus, by hosting the sleepover in your home, your child doesn’t need to worry about packing their GoodNites® Sleep Pants or disposing of them at their friend’s house.
+Plus, by hosting the sleepover in your home, your child doesn’t need to worry about packing their GoodNites® Bedtime Pants or GoodNites* TRU-FIT* Underwear or disposing of them at her friend’s house.

-Put the sleep pants in the bathroom, so your child can change in privacy.
-No one ever needs to know your child wears them!
+Put the bedtime underwear in the bathroom, so your child can change in privacy.
+No one ever needs to know she wears them!

-Most importantly, focus on the fun!
-There’s no reason why a child should miss out on the fun of a sleepover simply because they wet the bed.
-Don’t make a big deal out of bedwetting.
+Most important, focus on the fun!
+There’s no reason why a child should miss out on the fun of a sleepover simply because he wets the bed.
+Don’t make a big deal out of nighttime wetting.
 Instead, concentrate on planning fun slumber party activities with your child.
 And, as a parent, make sure you get plenty of sleep the night before!
-Trust me on this.